 Our sanctification process can be described as the battle between the perfect spirit given to us, and our sinful flesh.
 And this is the spiritual battle of our lifetime.
 For the brief time that we are in the flesh we have an opportunity to reflect God’s glory, as his workmanship, while we face trials and tribulation.

-During our time in the flesh, the choices we make (freewill) will be rewarded, or recompensed, according to what we have done with what we have been given.
+During our time in the flesh, the choices we make will be rewarded, according to what we have done with what we have been given.
 And there are Kingdom consequences.

 “For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.”